Saigona/aNGULAR8-SPRINGBOOT2-CRUD-APp/README.md

 # Known to work on

 - Ubuntu 21.10
-- macOS - ffmpeg li
+- macOS - ffmpeg libraries installed via Hombrew.
+Not validated recently; suspect a bunch of work to